firezone/firezone/README.md

 > **How long will 0.7 be supported until?**

-Firezone 0.7 is current end-of-life and will stop receiving updates after
+**Firezone 0.7 is currently end-of-life and will stop receiving updates after January 31st, 2024.**
-<strong>January 31st, 2024</strong>.

 <!-- TODO
 > What's your pricing structure like?